 There are no formal or substantive requirements.
 But ostensibly political or religious contents, as well as discriminating language are excluded from the reading.
 In addition, the reading time should not exceed 10-15 minutes.

 The authors also have the opportunity to publish their texts on our literature blog.

 FU students also have the opportunity to publish their texts in the Campus Magazine Furios.

 |Terms of participation and FAQ (in German) (244.03 KB)|

 With the first student writer-in-residence project Berlin Stories we want to capture the specific perspective of Berlin students on their city over a longer period of time.
 Each year, a new city writer is selected by an independent jury.
 Their texts can be found on our Berlin Stories Blog.

-She writes short stories or poems about student life in the capital at regular intervals.
+At regular intervals she wrote short stories or poems about Berlin and student life in the capital.